TenderSure-Africa-SEZ/trific-platform-docs/docs/workflows/platform-operations.md

 # Platform Operations Workflow

-This documentation outlines the comprehensive operational workflows that ensure the Trific platform runs smoothly, maintains high quality standards, and delivers exceptional user experience across all touchpoints.
+This documentation outlines the comprehensive operational workflows that ensure the TRIFIC platform runs smoothly, maintains high quality standards, and delivers exceptional user experience across all touchpoints.

 ## Overview